 The ruling party hit back at criticism of its relationship with Riyadh by saying its that it is in Britain’s national interest to have an alliance with the oil-rich kingdom.

 Conservative defence minister, Michael Fallon, said on 11 May that Saudi Arabia was fully entitled to defend itself and fully entitled to call on its friends in so doing.
 “Saudi Arabia is a key partner of ours – an enormously important trading partner, a commercial partner, but also a defence partner…

 “Every arms export application is very carefully looked at and judged by our criteria – some of the toughest in the world.
 But Saudi Arabia, equally, is entitled to defend itself,” Fallon told the BBC.

-Posted by Ian Greenhalgh on June 5, 2017, With 1418 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on June 5, 2017, With 1431 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.